LuckyEddie47/kstars_extensions/siril_eaa/README.md

 Configuration
 -------------
 The Siril_EAA.conf file is used to configure the extension for your system and requirements.
-The configuratin file contains the following lines for setting up your session:
+The configuration file contains the following lines for setting up your session:

 - siril_path=